auxbot-discord-bot/docs/docs/plugins/readme.md

 #### !a colour

-> Returns the colour in an image.
+> Returns the information about a colour.

 :::: code-group
 ::: code-group-item Usage